AISE-TUDelft/CodeLicensingExploration/README.md

 ## Tertiary study

-The list of papers and the raw data extracted from the tertiary study can be found in the file *Data Extraction Responses.csv*.
+The list of papers and the raw data extracted from the tertiary study can be found in the file [Tertiary_raw.csv](Tertiary_raw.csv).

-The models extracted from the investigation, including references to their respective papers, which couldn't be fully included in the research paper due to space constraints, can be found in the file *models.md*.
+The models extracted from the investigation, including references to their respective papers, which couldn't be fully included in the research paper due to space constraints, can be found in the file [models.md](models.md).

 ## Copyleft Dataset

-We provide a list of all repositories that we downloaded to create the dataset of copyleft files in the folder *strong_copyleft*.
+We provide a list of all repositories that we downloaded to create the dataset of copyleft files in the folder [strong_copyleft](strong_copyleft).

 We include the date we accessed each file to assist in reproducing our results.